MicahWade/WindFlag/README.md

 # Grant all privileges on the new database to the new user
 GRANT ALL PRIVILEGES ON DATABASE windflag_db TO windflag_user;
 GRANT CREATE ON SCHEMA public TO windflag_user;

+# Connect to the new database and alter public schema owner
+\c windflag_db
+ALTER SCHEMA public OWNER TO windflag_user;

 # Exit psql
 \q